almmechanics/AzskUtils/README.md

 # Contribute
 To assist in the development of this extension then please contact me via azsk@almmechanics.com.

-If you have any issues/feature requests then please add comment via  https://github.com/almmechanics/AzskUtils
+If you have any issues/feature requests then add them through https://github.com/almmechanics/AzskUtils